njw0709/linkdata/README.md

-# HRS Linkage Tool
+# STITCH: A Spatio-Temporal Integration Tool for Contextual enricHment of survey and observational data.

-A comprehensive tool for linking lagged contextual data (e.g., heat index, PM2.5, ozone) to Health and Retirement Study (HRS) survey and epigenetic data.
-Supports both command-line and graphical user interfaces.
+STITCH is a Python-based interface for linking diverse data sources across geospatial and temporal dimensions to enable contextual enrichment of individual-level observational data.
+Its primary goal is to facilitate the augmentation of datasets, such as survey, clinical, or cohort data, with spatio-temporal contextual information (e.g., air quality, weather, or neighborhood characteristics), which often are high-dimensional and large.
+STITCH supports flexible geospatial (e.g., by census tract, ZIP code, or geographic coordinates) and precise time-lagged linkage, allowing researchers to create and align longitudinal contextual data based on the date of the observation (e.g. when the interview was conducted).
+It also supports the integration of participants’ residential histories, enabling accurate linkage of contextual data to periods of residence and relocation.
+Designed for local deployment, STITCH provides a scalable, reproducible, and user-friendly solution for high-resolution spatio-temporal data integration, offering both command-line (CLI) and graphical (GUI) interfaces for flexible use across research workflows.

 ## Features

 - **Lagged Data Linkage** - Compute n-day prior exposure for any number of lag periods
 - **Residential History Support** - Account for participant moves during study period
 - **Flexible Data Formats** - Supports CSV, Stata, Parquet, Feather, and Excel files
-- **Parallel Processing** - Optimized for large-scale datasets with multiprocessing
+- **Parallel Processing** - Optimized for large-scale datasets with multiprocessing in local environment
 - **Two Interfaces** - Choose between CLI for automation or GUI for interactive use

 ## Installation